Hantavirus pulmonary syndrome (HPS)

 - Follow recommended kitchen hygiene practices (for example, clean floors and wash dishes and utensils immediately)

-- Use personal protective equipment (PPE) and disinfectants when cleaning up rodent droppings and nesting materials
+- Promote the use of personal protective equipment (PPE) and disinfectants when cleaning up rodent droppings and nesting materials

 - Promote handwashing with soap

-- How many people have fallen sick with HPS?
+- How many people have fallen sick with hantavirus?
 Where?

 - Who and where are the vulnerable people?

-- Have the authorities established a vector control programme?
+- Have the authorities established a reservoir control programme?

 - Do community members have any risky habits or practices when they come into contact with live or dead rodents?

-- How do people in the community dispose of dead rats?
+- How do people dispose of dead rodents?
 (For example, are they buried, thrown in the river, burned?)

 - Is a social mobilization or health promotion programme in place?

-- Are rumours or is misinformation about HPS spreading in the community?
+- Are there rumours or misinformation about hantavirus?
+What are the rumours?

 Volunteer actions